josefsbreakfast/Polaris-Protocol/🌑_1_Origin_Points/☁️_Kabbalist_Futurism/📚_Which_Yisrael/README.md

 Indeed, it can provide the internal standpoint from which Medinat Yisrael is judged.

 ---

-## 🕯️ These Are Opposite Movements

-The similarity of the names can obscure the importance of the distinction.

-### 🧠 Atzmi Yisrael

-**An external Israel enters the architecture of the self.**

-> **Israel → self**

-The central question becomes:

-> **What happens to me when something happens to Israel?**

-If differentiation becomes weak, criticism of Israel can become psychologically self-threatening.

----

-### 🔮 Yisrael She-be'atzmi

-**The self encounters and develops Yisrael internally.**

-> **self → interior Yisrael → external world**

-The central question becomes:

-> **What does the Yisrael I carry within require of me?**

-That interior Yisrael can then become a source of ethical judgement directed outward:

-**Yisrael she-be'atzmi**
-↓
-**ethical / spiritual / intellectual commitments**
-↓
-**standards of judgement**
-↓
-**Medinat Yisrael**

-The moral condition of Medinat Yisrael therefore does not determine the integrity of Yisrael she-be'atzmi.

-Medinat Yisrael can fail its standards.

-Indeed, Yisrael she-be'atzmi may require the person to say so.

 ---

 ## 🧿 The Critical Distinction